 Death is no longer the worst thing that can happen to me…getting to the end of my life and having regrets is.

 Are you scared to die?
 What do you think would help you accept your own death?
+I welcome your thoughts below, but I can’t offer advice or counseling.

 If a friend or family member is mourning death, you may find 5 Ways to Help a Grieving Friend helpful.